sonic-net/SONiC/doc/sfputil/dump_sfp_eeprom.md

 3. `sfputil show eeprom-hexdump --page <page>`: dump given page for all ports, fail if any port does not support the page
 4. `sfputil show eeprom-hexdump`: dump available pages for all ports.

-For current phase, `sfputil show eeprom-hexdump` shall dump pages based on cable type:
+`sfputil show eeprom-hexdump` shall dump pages based on cable type:

 - CMIS
   - copper: page 0h (0-255)